-The Pediatric Endocrinology Fellowship Program is a three-year program designed to prepare pediatricians for careers in academic pediatric diabetes and endocrinology.
+The Pediatric Endocrinology Fellowship Program is a three-year program designed to prepare pediatricians for careers in academic and clinical pediatric endocrinology and diabetes.
 The first year of this program is dedicated to clinical training in pediatric endocrinology.
 The second and third years are focused on research training in either patient-oriented or basic laboratory research.

 Bassil Kublaoui, MD, PhD

-The first year of training is an intensive clinical training during which fellows dedicate most of their efforts to learning both outpatient and inpatient endocrine disorders, supervised by an attending physician from the division.
+The first year is a period of intensive clinical training during which fellows dedicate most of their efforts to learning both outpatient and inpatient pediatric endocrinology, supervised by an attending physician from the division.
 The fellow is expected to become proficient in diagnosis and management of common endocrine disorders, as well as become familiar with the social and ethical aspects of care for these patients.

-The first year fellow rotates among 4 blocks: Inpatient Diabetes & Endocrine Service, Hospital Consult Service, Outpatient Endocrine & Diabetes Clinics and an Outpatient Rotation, which includes exposure to sub-specialty clinics, sub-specialty consult services (Bone, Adrenal, and Diabetes), as well as academic time.
-In addition, the first year fellow will collaborate with an attending on a research project (usually clinical) with a goal that there will be a presentation at one of the national meetings at the end of the first year.
+The first year fellow rotates among 4 blocks: Inpatient Diabetes & Endocrine Service, Endocrine Consult Service, Outpatient Endocrine & Diabetes Clinics, and an Elective Rotation, which includes exposure to sub-specialty clinics, sub-specialty consult services (Bone, Adrenal, and Diabetes), as well as academic time.
+In addition, the first year fellow will collaborate with an attending on a research project (usually clinical) with a goal of a presentation at one of the national meetings at the end of the first year.

-The hospital consult service cares for children with a vast variety of endocrine disorders.
+The Endocrine Consult Service cares for children with a vast variety of endocrine disorders.
 With the attending physician's supervision, the fellow will work with other services on the wards, NICU, PICU, ER, and other hospital locations to work-up and manage possible endocrine problems.
 CHOP's role as a tertiary referral center ensures that fellows will be exposed to a high volume of common conditions as well as frequent encounters of rare and complex cases.
-The fellow often arranges for and manages post-discharge care of these patients, as well, to gain understanding of long-term care of endocrine disease.

 Second and third year

 The second and third years are devoted to clinical or basic research with a mentor chosen by the fellow, based on area of interest.
-During this time, the fellow is expected to gain experience in designing and conducting hypothesis-driven research.
+During this time, the fellow is expected to gain experience in designing, conducting, and presenting hypothesis-driven research.
 The fellowship research project is expected to culminate in the submission of at least one manuscript to a peer-reviewed journal.
-The fellow has a wide choice of possible mentors at The Children's Hospital of Philadelphia and The University of Pennsylvania and will have access to the generous resources available at both CHOP and Penn as they conduct their research.
+The fellow has a wide choice of possible mentors at the Children's Hospital of Philadelphia and the University of Pennsylvania and will have access to the generous resources available at both CHOP and Penn as they conduct their research.

-The senior fellows continue to participate in weekly continuity clinics, the weekend and weekday call schedule, and 2 weeks of inpatient experience per year, in order to further build on their clinical skills.
+The senior fellows continue to participate in weekly continuity clinics, the weekend and weekday call schedule, and 1 week of inpatient experience per year, in order to further develop their clinical skills.
 In addition, the senior fellows are expected to attend several weekly divisional and institutional conferences.

 The program requires that the senior fellows organize and administer the logistics of the other fellows.
 This includes the on-call schedule, time-off, time-away for conferences and emergency coverage.
-The fellow also organizes the teaching conferences.
-Fellows are required to serve on a hospital-wide committee, in an area of interest, including quality improvement and technological changes.
+Fellows are encouraged to serve on a hospital-wide committee, in an area of interest, including quality improvement and technological advances.

-- Children's Hospital-University of Pennsylvania combined Endocrine Grand Rounds, which integrate basic biomedical knowledge and pediatric endocrine illness; each fellow presents twice a year.
+- Children's Hospital of Philadelphia-University of Pennsylvania combined Endocrine Grand Rounds, which integrate basic biomedical knowledge and pediatric endocrine illness; each fellow presents once-twice yearly.

-- Division Journal Club: Fellow chooses and reviews, using Evidence-Based techniques, a recent journal article relevant to Endocrinology; once yearly.
+- Division Journal Club: Fellow chooses and reviews, using evidence-based techniques, a recent journal article relevant to Endocrinology; each fellow presents once-twice yearly.

-- Morbidity and Mortality Conference: based on recent cases encountered by our division; fellows present relevant cases and lead the discussion.
+- Morbidity and Mortality Conference: based on recent cases encountered by our division; each first year fellow presents relevant cases and leads the discussion once yearly.

-- Fellow Case Conference: Twice a month, fellows bring challenging cases from their clinic to discuss with attending and other fellows.
+- Fellow Case Conference: Each week before academic clinic, fellows bring challenging cases to discuss with attendings and other fellows.
 This is an opportunity to get management advice on their toughest patients as well as learn from other fellows’ cases.